berge-is-bome/d2wc/docs/project/installation-workflow.md

 ## First install and update completion

-On first install, the installer launches the installed `d2wc` command after setup completes.
+On first install, the installer launches `d2wc` after setup completes.

 On update, the installer reports success and tells the user to launch `d2wc` manually.